Science, Technology, Mathematics & Engineering Degrees: What Can I Do with a Degree in Science?

 What Are STEM Careers for Today and Tomorrow?

-Those in STEM-related Management usually fare the best as far as wages go, bringing in well over six figures annually (BLS statistics report $133K).
-Technicians are on the low end averaging $56k; however, keep in mind that a particular career path only requires an associate’s degree, so the initial investment in time and money is much lower.
+Those in STEM-related Management usually fare the best as far as wages go, bringing in well over six figures annually.
+BLS statistics report $133K.
+Technicians are on the low end averaging $56k.
+However, keep in mind that a particular career path only requires an associate degree, so the initial investment in time and money is much lower.

 (Check out: University, Community College, or Trade School: Which Makes the Most Economic Sense? )

-When students are moving into choosing STEM higher education programs, they look to determine the different career options that come as a result of the program they are choosing.
-As STEM industries continue to fuel economies at the state, federal, and global level, the career demand for these positions will continue to rise at a significant rate.
-Each year the demand for students with degrees in one of the STEM fields is growing at a similar rate to match the need.
-For prospective students and those who are looking for a career that will continue to be relevant in the future, STEM positions offer job stability, as they are essential currently and to the future of the STEM industries.
+When students are moving into choosing STEM higher education programs, they at the different career options of the programs.
+As STEM industries continue to fuel economies, the career demand for these positions will continue to rise at a significant rate.
+Each year the demand for students with degrees in one of the STEM fields is growing.
+For prospective students and those who are looking for a career that will continue to be relevant in the future, STEM positions offer job stability.
+They are essential currently and to the future of the STEM industries.

 STEM Job List

-Below is a list of STEM jobs that are currently in high demand and offer job stability that is desired by college graduates who are looking for a return on their investment regarding their education.
+Below is a list of STEM jobs that are in high demand.
+They offer job stability.

-These are by no means the only STEM careers available, but they are in demand and are some of the best careers for the next ten years.
-Students who are unsure of what their discipline or major should be can take a look at this diverse but essential list and determine a field that fits their interests.
-The best bachelor’s degrees for students in these careers should center on the industry that they are entering, such as science, engineering, mathematics, or technology.
+These are by no means the only STEM careers available, but they are in demand and are some of the best careers for the next 10 years.
+If you’re unsure what your major should, take a look at this diverse but essential list.
+It can help you find a field that fits your interests.
+The best bachelor’s degrees for in these careers should center on the industry that you’re entering, such as:

 STEM Careers for Women

-Women are also growing and becoming more widespread in the STEM fields.
-It is essential to have women present in all of these fields in order for these companies and agencies to have a well-rounded staff and obtain a perspective that has been limited in the past.
-As women continue to move past obstacles in other industries and become empowered in their careers, women are now making an appearance in STEM fields.
-Women have been slowly entering the STEM fields by pursuing the nursing field, and in the last decade advancing their nursing degree to a higher level of a nurse practitioner in an attempt to advance their career to its highest potential.
-Because of this breakthrough, women are taking advantage of other STEM industries and moving into these fields as scientists, engineers, and IT specialists in companies and agencies across the nation.
+Women are also growing in number in the STEM fields.
+It is essential to have in all of these fields.
+Companies and agencies need to have a well-rounded staff and a perspective that has been limited in the past.
+Women continue to move past obstacles in other industries and become empowered in their careers.
+They’re now making an appearance in STEM fields.
+Women have been slowly entering the STEM fields by pursuing the nursing field.
+In the last decade they’ve taken their nursing degree to a higher level to advance their career to its highest potential.
+Because of this breakthrough, women are taking advantage of other STEM industries.
+They’re moving into these fields as scientists, engineers, and IT specialists across the nation.

-In the past, women were faced with a gender bias that they were not able to pursue these careers, as society had placed women in a box and limited their career options.
-Women were also blocked from moving forward with their education if they did desire a career in STEM, as many of the department chairs in colleges and institutions continued to stunt their abilities.
-However, this trend has taken a positive turn, and research suggests that women seeking a STEM career have been a benefit to the industry.
+In the past, women were faced with a gender bias that they were not able to pursue these careers.
+Society had placed women in a box and limited their career options.
+Women were also blocked from moving forward with their education if they did desire a career in STEM.
+Many of the department chairs in colleges and institutions continued to stunt their abilities.
+However, this trend has taken a positive turn.
+Research suggests that women seeking a STEM career have been a benefit to the industry.

-Because of the increased employee retention and the ability of women to match their male peers in the industry, STEM leaders and employers are seeking out women interested in the field to fill some of the current job positions.
-They have been promoting these careers for women by promoting these careers as early as middle and high school.
+Because of the increased employee retention and the ability of women to match their male peers in the industry, STEM leaders and employers are seeking out women.
+They have been promoting these careers for women as early as middle and high school.
 Many of these agencies and companies also do community outreach at orientations to encourage students to pursue STEM careers for women by promoting the best careers in science.

 Moving Forward With A Plan